NEW MUSIC FRIDAY

 2 YEARS STRANGER by ALEXANDRA HAMILTON- AYRES

 The album debut of the British classical electronic artist and film composer Alexandra Hamilton-Ayres was written as a means of processing a very traumatic two-year-long journey.
-By way of processing the rollercoaster of feels that she was feeling, Alexandra started making recordings on her childhood piano, a musical diary of sorts.
+By way of processing the rollercoaster of feelings that she was feeling, Alexandra started making recordings on her childhood piano, a musical diary of sorts.
 These recordings became not only a tool for healing but the beginnings of a bigger project.
 “When listening back to the recordings one day, I found that they told the story of those two years,” says Alexandra.
 “Some I left really raw and some I reworked and recorded again.
 This then became the basis for making my debut album”.
 This magical album exudes emotion, you can find atmospheric elements waving through the delicate keys before a short essence of silence as the ambient undertones grasp beneath the initial intro.

 SIN MIEDO (DEL AMOR Y OTROS DEMONIOS) by KALI UCHIS